voodooEntity/gits/DOCS/QUERY.md

 )
 gitsInstance.ExecuteQuery(qry)
 ```
 This query will find all entities of type "EntityA" which match "Value" equals "alpha" and link (create a directed relation) the result list to result of the join which matches entities of type "EntityB" with "Value" equals "omega".
 As you can see the "To" definition is used in this context to define the direction of the "Link" action, in this case towards children.
 Also we use "Find" instead of "Read or Reduce" in order to provide the necessary dataset address list to our link function.
 You can use this to link any amount of entities.
 Link query must always be a root level query.
+Since Link uses the target list of "To()" and "From()" results to determine where the links should be created, it is not possible to use those as pure filter right now.

 ### 13. Unlink entities
 ```go